Qcsinc23/easy-lawn-care/docs/SUPABASE.md

-# Supabase Integration Guide for Easy Lawn Care
+# [DEPRECATED] Supabase Integration Guide for Easy Lawn Care

+> **IMPORTANT: This document is deprecated**
+> The application has been migrated from Supabase to Prisma ORM.
+> Please refer to [PRISMA.md](./PRISMA.md) for current database documentation.

-This document provides information about the Supabase integration in the Easy Lawn Care application, including setup instructions, database structure, and troubleshooting guidance.
+This document is kept for historical reference only.
+It provides information about the previous Supabase integration in the Easy Lawn Care application, including setup instructions, database structure, and troubleshooting guidance that are no longer applicable.

 ## Database Setup